Uniminutoarduino/DSCBlocksV2/README.md

 * SerialPortVisual: Opens the serial port Visualizer.

 Each class contains the respective fxml file (scene file) of JavaFX.

-Due to the development boards use a FTDI232RL chip the correct driver in order to transfer the .hex file to the device can be found in the file: CDM 2.08.28 WHQL Certified

 ## Other files: